jjungreithmeir/minerctl-backend/README.md

 Currently the backend has to run single-threaded because parallel route serving breaks the communication with the serial interface.
 It would probably be wise to change this behaviour to either lock the access to the serial interface or extract the serial interface access to an XMLRPC microservice that handles all serial requests.
 The current single-threaded execution -sadly- has severe performance impacts resulting in up to 2.5 times longer response times.
 Additionally, it always helps to reduce the number of repeated accesses to the serial interface.
 So instead of requesting 120 miner states, I've added a method that returns all miner states which is more efficient even for requests that target a dozen miner states.
 This means the requests should be bundled on the microcontroller and requested/sent as one message.

+## Legal

+I've received explicit permission to release the source code of this project on my personal GitHub repository under my employer's copyright.